pgschk/alpine-toolkit/README.md

 ## Use as Kubernetes debug

-You can use `kubernetes debug` to attach the container to an existing pod to get access to the debugging tools.
+You can use `kubectl debug` to attach the container to an existing pod to get access to the debugging tools.

 ### Example